abacolla/nonB-DNA/README.md

 * g4_cxx

-This directory contains C++ scripts to search for G4-forming repteats in genomes.
-Have a fasta file for each chromosome sequence (i.e. chr1.fa, chr2.fa) and fill-in file vga_chrom_names.hpp with the chr list.
+This directory contains C++ scripts to search for G4-forming repeats in genomes.
+Have a fasta file for each chromosome sequence (i.e. chr1.fa, chr2.fa, ...) and fill-in file vga_chrom_names.hpp with the chr list.
+Then when launching the g4_cxx binary it will automatically read the fasta files (one file per processor) in the current ditectory.

 ## References